 - The date and location of when and where the rent is to be paid

-However, not all states will have identical leasing and rental requirements and may differ on some important issues.
+However, not all states will have identical lease agreement requirements and may differ on some important issues.

 For example, some states may impose stricter security deposit amounts, while others may differentiate on required notice timeframes for a landlord, before entry into a premises.